TrKNguyen/TrKNguyen/README.md

 <br />

-C++ Developer specializing in trading systems
+C++ Developer specializing in trading systems | Year 3 Computer Science student at NUS

 **About me**
 - 💼 C++ Developer with experience in trading system projects